 Section 3.
 Officers and Executive Committee

 a.
-The Chapter officers are the elected officers — President, Vice-President, Secretary-Treasurer, the Immediate Past President, and the UM Student Subunit President.
+The Chapter officers are the elected officers — President, Vice-President, Secretary-Treasurer, the Immediate Past President, the UM Student Subunit President, the UNH Student Subunit President and the Quebec Student Subunit President.

 b.
 Only Active Members of the Chapter who are active members of the Society may be nominated for or serve in the elected offices of the Chapter.

 c.
 Officers shall be nominated by a nominating committee appointed by the President.
 The nominating committee can also entertain nominations from the floor at the Chapter’s Annual Business Meeting.

 d.
 The officers are elected at the Annual Business Meeting of the Chapter by a majority of ballots cast by the membership in attendance at the Annual Business Meeting.
 They are installed at the meeting during which they are elected.
 At that time, the current President automatically becomes the Immediate Past President.
 The officers retain office until the next Annual Business Meeting.
 Officers, except Secretary-Treasurer, may not be elected for successive terms.

 e.
 The Executive Committee of the Chapter is comprised of the elected officers.
 The Executive Committee is authorized to act on behalf of the Chapter between meetings and to perform appropriate duties and functions.